People often call me rude or unsocial but for some, I am a cool and friendly fellow.

 When one-on-one, we will talk our hearts out.

 Though we are often quiet in big groups, we will talk for hours in a one-on-one situation.
 One-on-one communication is our favorite type of interaction.
 We love to spend time with people that are in our inner circle and talk about things of our interest.

 Maintaining friendship is exhausting.

-Among many things that exhaust us, maintaining friendship is one.
+Among many things that exhaust us, maintaining a friendship is one.
 Making a new friend isn’t a problem but maintaining that friendship is.
-All we want is small bunch of true friends that does not need timely hangouts, does not make demands and complains.
+All we want is a small bunch of true friends that do not need timely hangouts, does not make demands and complains.
 The kind of friendship that needs regular maintenance is exhausting for us.